-Mr. Jacob Bitinas is serving his sixth year as assistant orchestra director at Dickerson Middle School in Marietta, GA.
+Mr. Jacob Bitinas is serving his seventh year as assistant orchestra director at Dickerson Middle School in Marietta, GA.
 Every day, Mr. Bitinas provides instruction to over 500 orchestra students in sixth through eighth grade.
 These students make up six heterogeneous orchestra classes with an average 85 students per class.
 At the core of Mr. Bitinas’ philosophy of music education is to develop a deep appreciation for music and to expose each student to music history in an engaging way that does not stifle curiosity.
 Early music research and performance is a fundamental part of Mr. Bitinas’ daily life.
 In his four years as a public school educator, Mr. Bitinas has had the opportunity to present sessions at Columbus State University, The University of Alabama, and the Alabama Music Educators Association on topics related to early music, double bass playing, and music history education.